 During the meeting, both sides discussed the economic cooperation between Abu Dhabi and Aceh province, highlighting the importance of promoting joint cooperation and strengthening trade relations between both sides.
 They also discussed the available investment opportunities in key strategic sectors in Indonesia in general and Aceh Province in particular.

 Al Rumaithi stressed the Abu Dhabi Chamber’s keenness to boost cooperation with Indonesia and to provide the facilities necessary to strengthen the trade and investment relations between the two sides.

 He also shed light on the importance of forming partnerships and holding pivotal projects in key sectors as well as to attract investors and introduce them to the most promising investment climate, especially in the sectors of agriculture, wood industries, tourism and renewable energy.

-The Sharjah Chamber of Commerce & Industry (SCCI) recently received a delegation from the Tunisian Consulate in Dubai to discuss enhancing bilateral commercial and economic ties
+The Sharjah Chamber of Commerce and Industry (SCCI) has separately received two high-ranking delegations from the Tunisian Consulate in Dubai and the Latin Chamber of Commerce

 The Organizational Committee of Ports and Border Points in the Emirate of Sharjah announced the implementation of all recommendations issued by it during the first half of this year